animysore/blog/_posts/2014-10-28-google-inbox-review.md

 </figure>

 ## Deleting that delete button

 One of the first things I noticed about Inbox was the lack of a quick way to delete things.
 It looks like Google doesn't want you deleting your emails.
 Just moving something to trash seems like an arduous process, and takes 2 whole taps on the mobile app ( and 2 clicks on desktop ).

 Of course the `Done` Tab sort-of functions like the trash-bin.
 Sort-Of.
 It takes all emails you're done with and stows them away in a different Tab.
 And like who the hell is gonna browse through that now?
 Google has thusly taken away much of `Trash`s  power.
 I dread to ponder over the future of this much-loved mail-icon.

-#Final Verdict
+# Final Verdict

 If you love Google Now, and its alert style, you are going to love inbox too.
 Don't let that pretty interface fool you though.
 There are a LOT of little niggles in Inbox, and using it after years of being accustomed to Gmail, is going to be a little tiring.
 Google has abandoned many of Gmail's most iconic features in trying to create the email of the future.
 And not all of its substitutes function perfectly.
 The sorting algorithms of Google, in particular leave lots of room for improvement.
 But in the end, Google Inbox does what it claims to do, and does it pretty well for a radically new idea.

-####No I don't have any invites left.
-Or know anyone who does.
-{: .notice}